2017 Summer Reading Adventure (Ended September 2)

 Many studies have found that reading for pleasure is beneficial for kids in many ways including keeping up their reading skills over the summer and helping them succeed in school.

 Fairfax County Public Library helps make reading fun by providing tools, access and incentives during its Summer Reading Adventure.
 Held in cooperation with Fairfax County Public Schools, the Summer Reading Adventure runs June 23 through September 2 and invites all children and teens—birth through high school—to read for fun over the summer.
 This year’s theme is “Reading By Design.”
-To participate, register online or visit a branch beginning June 23.
+To participate, register online or visit a branch.

 The Basics of the Library’s Summer Reading Adventure

 Babies through third graders read 15 books (kids can have books read to them), fourth through sixth graders read 10 books and teens in grades 7–12 read five books.